 Which means it’s only when you go through an emergency—in those moments you’re least equipped to deal with more of the unexpected–that you realize the disadvantages and weaknesses of the system.

-While 9-1-1 is a great service, it’s also slowed down by its success.
+While 9-1-1 is a great crisis response team, it’s also slowed down by its success.
 That’s because:

 9-1-1 is meant to be the fast way to get help in an emergency, but Rescu is faster.
 With Rescu: